-• With 3 (three) or more vectors, successive application of the parallelogram law will find the resultant OR drawing all the vectors tip-to-tail in any order will find the resultant.
+• With or more vectors, successive application of the parallelogram law will find the resultant OR drawing all the vectors in any order will find the resultant.

 Rectangular Force Components and Addition

 - It is convenient to resolve forces into perpendicular components (at 90°).

 - Parallelogram law results in a rectangle.

 - Triangle rule results in a right triangle.